paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 </center>

-The mid point data computed acceleration of -3.9 m/s^2 agrees very well with the last computed acceleration of -3.7 ±0.3 m/s^2 .
+The mid point data computed acceleration of -3.9 m/s^2 agrees very well with the last computed acceleration of -3.7 ±0.3 m/s^2.
 That the mid estimate is correct is further supported by the ballistic (i.e. uncontrolled) trajectory of the aircraft to the final impact.

+It is possible to estimate how this collision affected the speed of the aircraft.
+Suppose the barrier was 1m wide, at 19.1 m/s this would be crossed in 0.052 s.
+If we assume an impact g force of 2g then that would give a speed reduction of 0.052 * 2 * 9.81 = 1.0 m/s.
+This has many assumptions so it is not included in this analysis.

 ## Final Impact